 Look For Cheap Accommodation

 I’ve already mentioned that the cost of living in Singapore is very high, and this is often felt by tourists too, even though the might only be in the area for a few nights.
 So, it’s really important that you try and save wherever you can, especially when it comes to your accommodation.
 Rather than booking a hotel room, you might prefer to look for a room on Airbnb as the prices are usually a lot more reasonable.
 Not only that, though, but you will get to stay with a local who will be able to give you lots of great tips.
 If you are planning on staying in Singapore for a longer period of time, take a look at the HDB Woodlands as you might be able to find a cheap short-term rental.
 Hostels are another cheap accommodation option, although they might not be suited to families who want their own private space.
+If you do however want to stay in a hotel make sure you follow our hotel booking tips to get the best deal and feel free to use our discount code if you can.

-Book Theme Park TIckets In Advance
+Book Theme Park Tickets In Advance

 Singapore is known for all its many theme parks.
 In fact, when you arrive, you might think that you’ve somehow ended up in Orlando, Florida!
 You’ll be able to visit Universal Studios Singapore, Escape Theme Park, and Wild Wild Wet, amongst others.
 Just be aware of one thing, though, before you turn up – the entry fees into these parks can be very high, especially if you visit during the peak seasons.
 Don’t worry, though, that doesn’t mean that you have to miss out on all of the fun and excitement of these parks – you just need to remember to buy your tickets online in advance.
 Most theme parks offer some great deals and discounts when you buy online at the official website.